Definition schema reference

 "type": "component",

-"value": "eyes"
+"name": "eyes"

 Named, randomizable parts of the avatar.
 Each component defines a set of variants that the PRNG can choose from.